imccart/extra-presentations/README.md

 -   [CBO, June 2021](cbo-20210615.html) This is a presentation I did for the CBO just to introduce myself to various teams during my visiting scholar position in 2021.
 -   [Oxford College, March 2022](oxford-hospital-pricing.html) This is a presentation I did for Oxford College as part of their Lyceum Lecture Series.
 We discussed health care in the U.S., focusing on high hospital prices and lack of competition.
+-   [Emory Alumni, August 2022](emory-alumni-2022.html) This is a presentation to Emory Alumni on U.S. health care, hospital pricing, and health economics research at Emory University.

 ## Conference Discussant Slides